Supercolony-net/PSPs/PSPs/drafts/psp-34.md

     }
   ],
   "docs": [
-    " Returns the balance of the owner.",
+    "Returns the balance of the owner.",
     "",
-    " This represents the amount of unique tokens the owner has."
+    "This represents the amount of unique tokens the owner has."
   ],
   "mutates": false,
   "name": [
-    "PSP30",
+    "PSP34",
     "balance_of"
   ],
   "payable": false,